 Q. What about answers to questions that I am not even sure how to ask?

 A. Most questions that involve academics, e.g. grades, course load, credit transfer, etc., as well as student conduct issues can be found in the Academic Regulations.
-But never hesitate to contact Dean Thomson, Associate Dean for Academic Affairs Matthew Parlow, Director of Student Development and Academic Success Amy Rogan-Mehta, or Assistant Dean for Students Jane Casper if you are unsure of where to go to get the answers to your questions.
+But never hesitate to contact Dean Thomson, Associate Dean for Academic Affairs Matthew Parlow, or Director of Student Development and Academic Success Amy Rogan-Mehta if you are unsure of where to go to get the answers to your questions.

 Q. How do I rent a locker?